-Testosterone is the key hormone controlling the development of male reproductive organs such as the prostate and testes.
-The principal sites of testosterone secretion are testicles in males, and to a lesser extent, ovaries and adrenal glands in females.
-In women, this steroid is produced as much as 7-8 times less than in men, though plays an essential role in the setting of their libido, ovarian function, and bone strength.
+Testosteroneis the key hormone controlling the development of male reproductive organs such as the prostate and testes.
+The principal sites of testosterone secretion are testicles in males and, to a lesser extent, ovaries and adrenal glands in females.
+In women, this steroid is produced as much as 7-8 times less than in men, though it plays an essential role in the setting of their libido, ovarian function, and bone strength.

 The precursor of testosterone in the body is cholesterol, but it doesn’t mean that you can elevate your testosterone level by eating a high cholesterol diet.
 The importance of testosterone for our health is too high to be able to change it so easily.
 There is a gentle mechanism by which our brain controls the blood levels of testosterone.
-We have to know how this mechanism runs to take care of it if we want it to work smoothly during our whole life.
+We must know how this mechanism runs to take care of it if we want it to work smoothly throughout our life.

 At the very base of the brain, we have a small area called the hypothalamus.
 While it’s very small, it plays a crucial role in connecting nervous and hormonal systems, transforming the signals from the brain into physiological reactions via releasing hormones in multiple sites throughout the body.